VatsaDev/nanoChatGPT/updates.md

 <human> I am using Python for the last few years and have
 ---------------
 ```
-Same prompt at 100 new tok its slightly better in some cases, and It shows a slight repetition, but some are them ar sounding like real tech discussions, though a little too polite for humanness.
+Same prompt at 100 new tok its slightly better in some cases, and It shows a slight repetition, but some of them are sounding like real tech discussions, though a little too polite for humanness.
 ```
 <human> Hey, Whats Your favorite Programming language <endOfText>
 <bot> Obv Java <endOfText>